 Picture this: you own a chain of hotels across the country.
-Summer break is rapidly approaching and you’re looking for a way to bring more travelers to your hotel.
+Summer break is rapidly approaching, and you’re looking for a way to bring more travelers to your hotel.
 You and a rental car company decide to share consumer data so that you can each offer a deal to a segment of customers when they book a rental car or a stay at the hotel.
 It’s a win for everyone involved – new customers for both businesses and savings for the consumer.
-But with today’s ever evolving regulations and the threat of data breach, can you confidently share your data with a third party?
+But with today’s ever-evolving regulations and the threat of data breach, can you confidently share your data with a third party?

-The way consumer data is managed has come under significant scrutiny lately, and rightfully so.
+Consumer data management has come under significant scrutiny lately, and rightfully so.
 The past few decades have seen an increased number of data breaches and instances of companies being unable to comply with consumer opt-in and opt-out preferences.
 As a result, many consumers no longer trust businesses with their data, and an increased number of government regulations have been put in place to mitigate these problems.
 Businesses have started to wave the white flag – they have all this consumer data and are no longer maximizing its potential.
 That data is valuable, but how can businesses realize that value while adhering to regulations, respecting consumers’ preferences, and protecting data from outside threats?
 Simple – with blockchain.
 Specifically, with Waev’s consumer data protocol.

 What is blockchain?

 IBM, an industry leader in blockchain technology defines blockchain as, “a shared, immutable ledger that facilitates the process of recording transactions and tracking assets in a business network.
 An asset can be tangible (a house, car, cash, land) or intangible (intellectual property, patents, copyrights, branding).
 Virtually anything of value can be tracked and traded on a blockchain network, reducing risk and cutting costs for all involved.” ¹ At Waev, we tailored our network to facilitate secure and ethical consumer data use and third-party sharing so you can realize your data’s value.